 Although it may take several weeks to receive bids, once the parties have agreed to a price for the patent, they will enter into a formal patent purchase agreement (PPA).
 While many PPA contracts contain standard language, they also contain a great deal of technical and legal details that should be reviewed by a patent attorney or other professional.
 Brokers can certainly provide sellers with guidance regarding the PPA language, but an independent legal review of the provisional language is always your best option.
 In addition, just like selling a house, it’s fairly common for specifics of the agreement to hold up the process or halt it completely.
 Having proper legal representation can save you a lot of hassle, especially when it comes to the complex language of the PPA document.

 The final option, and most common vehicle, for selling the rights to a patent is done at a public auction.
 The firm of Ocean Tomo is the most prevalent patent auction company and holds two such auctions annually.
 The company receives a fee from both the buyer and the seller which can be as much as 25 percent.
 Alternatively, there are several services available online, such as PatentAuction.com which provide a vehicle in which to buy, sell and list patents.

 If you need advice about selling a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.